hatari/hatari/readme.txt

 For using Hatari, you need to have installed the following libraries:

+Required:
 - The SDL library (http://www.libsdl.org)
 - The zlib compression library (http://www.gzip.org/zlib/)

+Optional:
+- The PNG image library for PNG format screenshots (http://www.libpng.org/)
+- The GNU Readline library for Hatari debugger command line editing
+- The Xlib library to support Hatari Python UI window embedding on systems with the X window system (Linux and other unixes)

 Don't forget to also install the header files of these libraries for compiling Hatari (some Linux distributions use separate development packages for these